FasterXML/jackson-dataformat-avro/README.md

 Currently, following things are likely to cause problems:

-* Enum types will not yet work as expected
 * More advanced features will probably not work well.
 This includes:
  * Polymorphic type handling
  * Object identity